 - Vasodilators, a class of medications that reduce the stress on your heart

 - Medications to regulate heart rhythms

 - If repair of your leaking valve is necessary, interventional cardiologists at Rush are leaders in a technique that involves placing a small clip on the mitral valve to reduce the amount of valve leakage

-- If surgical repair is necessary, Rush has cardiovascular surgeons who are leaders in the technique of mitral valve repair
+- If surgical repair of your valve is necessary, Rush has cardiovascular surgeons who are leaders in the technique of mitral valve repair

 - Latest treatments available: Rush experts in structural heart disease offer the most advanced diagnostic and treatment services available for patients with valve disease, including mitral valve prolapse.